 Targeted ads, while not as interactive as some methods, still use data from other sources to provide the most relevant content.
 All the demographic data you collect from elsewhere on the internet can help you plan and segment groups for this type of advertising.
 Using these ads is a popular option in connection with SEM and PPC advertising.

 Though less popular, you can still use interactive marketing offline.
 Some options for offline interactive advertising include:

 Use these tips to help you strengthen your interactive marketing tactics:

-It’s interesting to speculate on what the future of interactive marketing may look like, especially when we haven’t even invented some of the new technologies that may become most important to the strategy.
+It’s interesting to speculate on what the future of interactive marketing may look like, especially when we haven’t even invented some of the new technologies that may become most important to the strategy yet.
 For example, Harvard Business Review published an article called “The Future of Interactive Marketing” in 1996.
-It discusses the benefits of the World Wide Web and how television ads can be interactive if they encourage people to call a toll-free number.
+It discussed the benefits of the World Wide Web and how television ads could be interactive if they encouraged people to call a toll-free number.
 It’s safe to say that we’ve made just a few more advancements in interactive marketing in the last 25 years.